Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Signal and Background at JUNO

 \section{Signal and Background at JUNO}

 The JUNO experiment is building the world largest LS detector with the total target mass of 20 kt, in which the mass fraction of Carbon is 88\%.
-Given that the natural abundance of $^{13}$C is 1.1\%, the mass of $^{13}$C can reach the level of $\sim$0.2\,kt, which is similar to the total mass of Deuterium of the SNO detector.
-Therefore, the CC and NC solar neutrino interaction rates on the $^{13}$C nuclei will be sizable at JUNO.
+Given that the natural abundance of $^{13}$C is 1.1\%, the total mass of $^{13}$C {reaches 193.6\,ton, which is similar to the total Deuterium mass of 200\,ton for the SNO detector.
+Considering the preferable cross sections of $^{13}$C at the solar neutrino energies~\citep{Fukugita:1988hg,Suzuki:2012aa,Suzuki:2019cra}, the CC and NC solar neutrino rates on $^{13}$C will be rather sizable in the JUNO detector.}

 In Table~\ref{tab:C13signal}, we present the typical CC, NC and ES detection channels for $^8$B solar neutrinos in the LS medium.
 For each interaction channel, the reaction threshold is provided, together with the typical experimental signatures, and the expected event numbers for 10 years of data taking before event selection cuts.
 The spin and parity of the daughter nuclei at the ground (gnd) or excited state, denoted by the corresponding excited energies, are also provided.
-The unoscillated $^8$B solar neutrino $\nu_e$ flux (5.25$\times$10$^6$ /cm$^2$/s) is taken from the final result of SNO for this estimation~\cite{SNO:2011hxd}, and the spectra are taken from Refs.~\cite{Bahcall:1996qv,Bahcall:1997eg}.
-The cross sections for these exclusive channels are taken from the calculation in Refs.~\cite{Fukugita:1988hg,Suzuki:2012aa,Suzuki:2019cra}, in which the uncertainties at the level of a few percent are considered to be achievable.
-Note that the standard Mikheev-Smirnov-Wolfenstein (MSW) effect of solar neutrino oscillations~\cite{Wolfenstein:1978ue,Mikheyev:1985zog} and the neutrino oscillation parameters from Ref.~\cite{ParticleDataGroup:2020ssz} are used in the signal calculations of the CC, NC, and ES channels.
+The unoscillated $^8$B solar neutrino $\nu_e$ flux (5.25$\times$10$^6$ /cm$^2$/s) is taken from the final result of SNO for this estimation~\citep{SNO:2011hxd}, and the {spectrum is} taken from ~\cite{Bahcall:1996qv,Bahcall:1997eg}.
+The cross sections for these exclusive channels are taken from the calculation in ~\cite{Fukugita:1988hg,Suzuki:2012aa,Suzuki:2019cra}, in which the uncertainties at the level of a few percent are considered to be achievable.
+Note that the standard Mikheev-Smirnov-Wolfenstein (MSW) effect of solar neutrino oscillations~\citep{Wolfenstein:1978ue,Mikheyev:1985zog} and the neutrino oscillation parameters from ~\cite{ParticleDataGroup:2020ssz} are used in the signal calculations of the CC, NC, and ES channels.

-There are no interactions on the $^{12}$C nuclei for most solar neutrinos because of the high energy threshold.
-Thus for the CC channel, we are left with the following exclusive interaction: